EsraaMadi/Map_locations_finder_along_route/README.md

 ### Built With

-- [IBM Watson python lib](https://pypi.org/project/ibm-watson/) - Library to understand emotions and communication style in text.
-- [Elasticsearch](https://www.elastic.co/products/elasticsearch) - Open-source, RESTful, distributed search and analytics engine
-- [Flask](https://flask-doc.readthedocs.io/en/latest/)  - Web framework, a third-party Python library used for developing web applications.
+- [TomTom API](https://developer.tomtom.com/) - Cross platform REST APIs and SDKs provide geographical data.
-- [Plotly](https://pypi.org/project/plotly/) - Open-source visualization libraries for R, Python, and JavaScript.
+- [Streamlit](https://docs.streamlit.io/en/stable/#:~:text=Streamlit%20is%20an%20open%2Dsource,with%20streamlit%20run%20%5Bfilename%5D%20.) - Open-source Python library that makes it easy to build beautiful custom web-apps for machine learning and data science.
+- [Folium](https://python-visualization.github.io/folium/) - Open-source library to visualize data that’s been manipulated in Python on an interactive leaflet map.

 ### How Run The Services
 1. Clone repo